juanupla/juanupla/README.md

 ## Contact Me

-If you would like to get in touch with me, you can email me at juanupla@gmail.com or follow me on Twitter [@juanupla](https://twitter.com/juanupla).
-I'm always willing to collaborate and learn from new projects and experiences.
+If you want to contact me, you can send me an email to juan.cremona@gmail.com or juan_crub@outlook.com You can also follow me at https://www.linkedin.com/in/juan-cremona-388429186/ I am always willing to collaborate and learn from new projects and experiences.